-For the LTIP award cycle granted in 2019, the MD&C Committee and the Board established the grant level for each NEO as a percentage of that NEO's base salary.
-The MD&C Committee and the Board set target values for the 2019 LTIP awards with the intent that each NEO's total direct compensation opportunity falls within a reasonable range of the market median for the NEO's position.
-See the "Grants of Plan-Based Awards in Fiscal 2019" table for more information.
+For the LTIP award cycle granted in 2022, the MD&C Committee and the Board established the grant level for each NEO as a percentage of that NEO's base salary.
+The MD&C Committee and the Board set target values for the 2022 LTIP awards with the intent that each NEO's total direct compensation opportunity falls within a reasonable range of the market median for the NEO's position.

-For 2019, the CEO's long-term incentive ("LTI") mix was also unchanged: 40% PSUs, 30% RSUs and 30% SARs.
+For 2022, the CEO's LTIP mix reflects 50% PSUs, 25% RSUs and 25% SARs reflecting more emphasis on performance-based equity further aligning our CEO's focus on stockholder value.
 All other NEOs maintained an equal mix across all three vehicles.